allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

         // then
         exception.message shouldContain clientId.clientId.toString()
         exception.message shouldContain properties.clientName
 }
 ```

 No, this is not testing properties in tests.
 It is a verification to ensure that the configuration derived from properties has indeed been applied to the given client.
-Ensuring a response within a specified time frame might be part of non-functional requirements and warrants testing.
+Ensuring a response within a specified time frame might be part of non-functional requirements and requires verification.

-##### Invalid Response Body
+#### Invalid Response Body
 Considered cases:
 * Response body does not contain required field.
 * Response body is empty.